convexalpha/TennisAI/README.md

 The environment is considered solved, when the **average (over 100 episodes)** of those scores is at least **+0.5**.

 ## Getting Started
-.
-Prepare new Conda environment following guidelines on [Udacity DRL repo](https://github.com/udacity/deep-reinforcement-learning#dependencies)
+1. Prepare new Conda environment

 :warning: You may encounter PyTorch installation issues on Windows 10.
 Looks like required version of PyTorch must be installed using conda: `conda install pytorch=0.4.0 -c pytorch` before running `pip install` in Point 3.